Jagdalpur: Road transport

-Road network in and around Jagdalpur can be seen from the road network map of the area.
+The road network in and around Jagdalpur can be seen from the road network map of the area.

 The National Highways passing through Jagdalpur are NH 30 (connecting Raipur to Vijaywada in Andhra Pradesh via NH 65), and NH 63 (connecting Jagdalpur to Nizamabad in Telangana) while passing through Maharashtra.

 NH 30 at Raipur connects Jagdalpur to Asian Highway 46 leading to Nagpur and Kolkata.

 NH 30 near Vijayawada connects Jagdalpur to NH 65 leading to Hyderabad and Pune.

 Rail transport

-Jagdalpur is connected by rail line to the eastern part of India.
+Jagdalpur is connected by rail to the eastern part of India.
 There are trains connecting Jagdalpur railway station to Howrah, Bhubaneshwar and Visakhapatnam.
 The rail connectivity of Jagdalpur to Durg via Rayagada and Raipur is about 658 km long and takes 14.5 hours of travel time as compared to that by road which takes about 6–7 hours (distance 300 km).

-Jagdalpur-Rowghat Rail Line
+Recent Developments and Status (2025–2026)

-BRPL and IRCON signed a project execution agreement in July 2017, under which IRCON will construct a railway line between Jagdalpur and Rawghat in Chhattisgarh.
-The railway line will have 13 new railway stations and the estimated project cost Rs 2,538 crore approximately.
+In May 2025, the Ministry of Railways officially sanctioned the construction of the Rowghat–Jagdalpur section (140 km) at a revised cost of ₹3,513.11 crore.
+This project is now being fully funded by the Central Government to expedite connectivity in the Bastar division.

-Presently, the Detailed Project Report (DPR) for this section of the rail line has already been sanctioned by the Railways Board.
+As of 2026, groundwork for the project, including site demarcation and forest clearance in the Kondagaon and Narayanpur districts, has been accelerated with a target to commence major construction before the monsoon.
+The Union Government significantly increased the rail infrastructure outlay for Chhattisgarh to ₹6,925 crore for the 2025–26 fiscal year, part of which is dedicated to the Dallirajhara–Rowghat–Jagdalpur corridor.

-Survey work is currently underway and the target was earlier set to complete survey work of Jagdalpur-Kondagaon-Narayanpur by the month of March 2016 and of Narayanpur-Rowghat section by the month of May 2016, but there have been delays reported.
-In a government review carried out in February 2018, it was reported that the survey work for Jagdalpur to Kondagaon railway track laying comprising length of 91.76 km had been completed for Jagdalpur-Rowghat Railway project.
-It was also reported that the survey work for Kondagaon to Rowghat for the 91.6 km to 140 km distance in under progress.
-The project team was directed by government to complete all the survey work for the project by 15 March 2018.
+Once completed, this line will provide a direct rail link between Jagdalpur and Raipur, integrating the region with the Mumbai–Howrah main line and facilitating the transport of iron ore from the Rowghat mines to the Nagarnar Steel Plant.